benjaminzwhite/kattis/detailed_solutions/kratki.md

 ### Implementation note and performance

-While implementing the above approach, I noted that `N` is `10**6` so it's actually a performance exercise (in Python at least) if you do flatten and range stuff as described above (building multiple lists etc.), so just copying the implementation above will get TLE.
+While implementing the above approach, I noted that `N` is `10**6` so it's actually a performance exercise (in Python at least): if you actually flatten and build using the range stuff as described above (building multiple lists etc.), just copying the implementation above will get TLE.

 I reworked the **implementation** (same logic, but now just find some easy-to-print arrangement of the "square" row/column breakdown)